DebtlessFlea/AV-Lookup/README.md

 > [!NOTE]
 > You may need to press "More info > Run anyway" when running the program for the first time.

-# Antivirus Detection Tool

-## Description
+## 📋 Description
-The **Antivirus Detection Tool** is a simple batch script designed to scan your system for installed antivirus software.
+The **AV-Lookup** is a simple batch script designed to scan your system for installed antivirus software.
 It checks common installation paths for popular antivirus programs and displays the results in a clean and easy-to-read format.

-## Supported Antivirus Programs:
+## 🔍 Supported Antivirus Programs:
 - Windows Defender
 - Norton Antivirus
 - McAfee Antivirus